 End points are planned for each year group across the strands of mechanisms, structures, textiles and food.
 These end points are reached by the teaching of carefully planned small steps, allowing the children to reflect on the importance of each step in the learning process.
 Each year group covers 2 strands of either mechanisms, structures or textiles.
 The end points are sequenced in 2-year blocks (Yr1/2, Yr3/4, Yr5/6).
 Food technology is implemented across the school, through one food project a term, with children developing an understanding of where food comes from, the importance of a varied and healthy diet and how to prepare this.

-The year group coverage and progression of skills are shown in the documents below.
+The year group coverage and progression of skills are shown in the documents above.

 The teaching of these small steps is supported by The Design and Technology Association's 'Projects On A Page' documents.